sheki/talks/gophercon_2015_notes.md

 #why rewrite.
 * Estimated performance and reliability wins of using go were huge.
+* Go has a good async model, and it is not blocking.
+It would increase our throughput.
 * It was hard to understand the ruby codebase, we had unfortunately used a lot of gems, it was heard to understand what was going on.
 We lost a few engineers who built the initial ruby stack.
 * Reading a dynamic language is hard.